rackerlabs/docs-cloud-block-storage/api-docs/api-reference/methods/post-create-volume-v1-tenant-id-volumes.rst

   API call (/servers/{server_id}/os-volume_attachments) to attach the new volume to your Next Generation Cloud Server (with the specified {server_id}).
   Refer to the `Next Generation Cloud Servers Developer Guide`_ for details of the call.
 Once the volume is attached, the new volume appears as another device on the Next Generation Cloud Server.
-Once the volume is attached, the new volume appears as another device on the Next Generation Cloud Server.
-It can then be partitioned, formatted, and mounted for use on the system.
+The volume can then be partitioned, formatted, and mounted for use on the system.

 - **Boot from volume**: To create a bootable volume, include the ``imageRef`` parameter in the request.
 The corresponding response parameter is